Compiled by: ‘Friends of Trees’ –Forum, People’s Solidarity Association.

 - Act as shields against wind and snow.

-- Shades from trees cools hot streets and parking lots.
+- Shades from trees cool hot streets and parking lots.

-- Create a more favourable micro-climate for cropland by reducing wind and heat stress on the crop.
+- Create a more favorable microclimate for cropland by reducing wind and heat stress on the crop.

 - Prevent topsoil loss and reduces soil moisture losses.

 - Provide nuts, fruits, fodder, and green manure.

 - Substances found in trees are used both for pharmaceutical and other medical purposes.

 - Give people a multitude of recreational opportunities and provide habitat for wildlife.